Bailor Barrie

 Alhaji Mohamed Bailor Barrie, simply referred to as Bailor Barrie or M.B.
 Barrie (1934 – 1989) was a Sierra Leonean businessman, activist and philanthropist.
-He hailed from Sierra Leone's northern district of Koinadugu and was a member of the Fula ethnic group of which he later became a well known activist and leader.
+He hailed from Neya Chiefdom in Sierra Leone's Falaba District and was a member of the Fula ethnic group of which he later became a well known activist and leader.
 Barrie became prominent in Sierra Leone's post colonial economic environment in the 1970s as the first Fula to venture into the European-Lebanese dominated import business of motor vehicles.
 He became very successful in the booming diamond mining and trading industry in the 1970s and 1980s, which established him as one of Sierra Leone's most successful businessmen, even without a standard level of education.
 Then president of Sierra Leone Siaka Stevens was using Barrie's success to defend himself against critics attacking him for ignoring the country's crumbling educational sector, by claiming that one could be successful like Barrie without any standard level of education.
 Barrie died in a road accident in 1989 on his way from Kenema, in the eastern part of Sierra Leone.

 Early life

-Mohamed Bailor Barrie was born in 1934, in Sokurala, not too far from Kabala, Koinadugu District, in British Sierra Leone, to prominent cattle herder and Fula chieftain Alhaji Bademba Barrie and one of his wives Haja Binta.
+Mohamed Bailor Barrie was born in 1934, in Sokurala, in the Neya Chiefdom, Falaba District, in British Sierra Leone, to prominent cattle herder and Fula chieftain Alhaji Bademba Barrie and one of his wives Haja Binta.
 Like many people who grew up in a typical Islamic-Fulani home, Barrie acquired Quranic education at an early age.
 He gained some level of Western education at an early age too, however he quit before completing the standard level of secondary school education during his time, due to a lack of interest - as he was very eager to jump into business.